 Within a half-hour drive.

-The small town of Hatherleigh, which has 2 pubs, one with its own micro-brewery, weekly market (Tuesdays), small Co-op supermarket, little art gallery and pottery.
+The small town of Hatherleigh, which has 2 pubs, one with its own micro-brewery, small Co-op supermarket, little art gallery and pottery.
 The War Horse Farm Park is also near Hatherleigh, with part of the War Horse novel by Michael Morpurgo having been set around this area.

 Great Torrington.
-(Can also be reached by cycle along the Tarka Trail).
-Site of the last battle of the English Civil War, and situated in a glorious position atop a ridge on the side of the Torridge river valley.
+(Can also be reached by bicycle along the Tarka Trail).
+Site of one of the last battles of the English Civil War, and situated in a glorious position atop a ridge on the side of the Torridge river valley.
 Here you can walk along the beautiful wooded valley of the Torridge, or on the 360 acres of common land which wraps around the town, or visit the town museum.
-The novel Tarka The Otter by Henry Williamson takes the river Torridge and its sister river the Taw as it’s setting.
-The wonderful RHS Rosemoor garden is also here at Great Torrington.
+The novel Tarka The Otter by Henry Williamson takes the river Torridge and its sister river the Taw as it’s setting, and otters are quite regularly seen on the river now.
+The wonderful RHS Rosemoor garden is also here in the valley below Great Torrington.

 A little further afield

-40 plus minutes, depending on where you want to go; The glorious north Devon and Cornwall coasts with all they offer in the way of beaches, surfing, snorkelling, coasteering, rockpooling and plain old lounging about on the sand.
+40 plus minutes, depending on where you want to go; The glorious north Devon AND Cornwall coasts with all they offer in the way of beaches, surfing, snorkelling, coasteering, rockpooling and plain old lounging about on the sand.
+(Or eating Kelly’s Cornish ice-cream or Hockings Appledore Devon ice-cream – you have to have several of each in order to decide which is best!)

-Dartmoor – 35 minutes drive to northern edge at Okehampton.
+Dartmoor National Park – 45 minutes drive to northern edge at Okehampton.

-Exmoor, a little further, but well worth the effort, with the fantastic atmosphere of moorland meeting the cliffs, the open airy tops or the wonderful wooded valleys.
+Exmoor National Park, a bit further, but well worth the effort for a long day-trip, with the fantastic atmosphere of moorland meeting the cliffs, the open airy tops or the wonderful wooded valleys.